allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Pick the Plan.
 Go to Flying Hours > Weekly page.
 Select the Flying Hours Settings icon \(looks like a funnel\) at top-right.
 Filter down to the single flying plan you are interested in.
 Starting from the left, select the desired Wing, Group, Squadron, Period, Budget Activity, MDS, PEC, a single Account and a Version is necessary.

 2. Establish the Override Date \(if required\).
 If you are already in the midst of a flying plan year, tel PEX what has already been flown on that account.
 On the Weekly page, right-click on any day and select Override Data.
 Select the month through which you wish to override data.
 Enter the flying data \(Forecast, Planned, Scheduled, and Actual Sorties and Hours\) through the end of that month in the plan.
 PEX uses these values as historical data.
 Overrides cannot be done by day, only by month.
 Click Save to save the override data.
 Click Cancel to exit the dialog without saving any changes.
 When the next dialog appears, redistribute the remaining monthly hours as desired.
 Each overridden day will display Data Overridden on the Weekly and Monthly views.
 You can delete an Override from the Flying Hours Override dialog by clicking on the Delete button.
 After overriding data, notice your Calc numbers are red indicating they are no longer valid.

 3. Establish the No-Fly Dates.
 Tell PEX the dates you don’t plan to fly so it wil take those dates out of the calculation.
 Right-click on any day and select No Fly Days.
 Select your no fly days and click Save.
 At the top of the grid are some choices which help you select multiple days easily.
 For instance, if you choose Sunday then all Sundays will be marked as no-fly.
 You could then click on any individual Sunday to set it back to a fly day.
 Or you could choose Federal Holidays and all Federal Holidays will be marked as no-fly.
 Notice that your Calc numbers are red indicating they are no longer valid.

     !!!
+Note
-Note When required, No-Fly Days can quickly be set back to Fly Days \(and vice-versa\) by right- clicking on the day \(in the Weekly view\) and selecting the Set as No Fly Day or Set as Fly Day.
+        When required, No-Fly Days can quickly be set back to Fly Days \(and vice-versa\) by right- clicking on the day \(in the Weekly view\) and selecting the Set as No Fly Day or Set as Fly Day.
 When you do, notice your Calc numbers are red indicating they are no longer valid.

 4. Establish your Surge or Minimum Fly \(Locked\) Dates.
 Tell PEX the dates you want to fly more or less than usual so it can use the information when calculating the required sorties/hours \(Calc\).
 Right-click on the desired date and select Change Sorties/Hours.
 Enter the number of sorties and hours you expect to schedule that day.
 After the values are entered, a lock will appear on that day.
 Later, when you re-calculate, PEX will use these manually entered values minus attrition for what you can expect to accomplish for that date. \(This is how you tell PEX what you are going to schedule for a given day, instead of PEX recommending what you should schedule.\) Notice that your Calc numbers are red indicating they are no longer valid.

 5. Calculate the Plan.
 On the Weekly page, when the Calc numbers are red, this indicates the numbers are not valid and they need to be re-calculated for the changes you have made.
 To re-calculate your sorties/hours, first decide on a date from which to reflow the Calculated Hours.

-A. If your Flying Plan start date is in the future, you would choose the start date.
+    1. If your Flying Plan start date is in the future, you would choose the start date.

-B. If your start date is already in the past, you would normal y choose a date in the future \(possibly/probably the first of next month\), thereby leaving the already agreed upon sorties/hours the same up until the date you select.
+    2. If your start date is already in the past, you would normal y choose a date in the future \(possibly/probably the first of next month\), thereby leaving the already agreed upon sorties/hours the same up until the date you select.

         !!!
+Note
-Note On your selected date, right-click and select Calculate Plan.
+            On your selected date, right-click and select Calculate Plan.
 PEX will then calculate how many sorties/hours you should plan on a given day, taking into account your monthly contract hours, ASD, attrition, and Locked days.
 Notice that the Calc numbers are no longer red but are now black, indicating they are valid numbers with which to make scheduling decisions.

-PEX uses the following logic to calculate the sorties/hours on a given date: C. PEX takes the monthly Contract hours and increases them to account for the attrition factor.
+        PEX uses the following logic to calculate the sorties/hours on a given date:

+    3. PEX takes the monthly Contract hours and increases them to account for the attrition factor.
 E.g., 1000 monthly Contract hours and 15% attrition.
 The 1000 hours is increased to 1176.47, so when you lose 15% \(176.47\), you end up with the 1000 desired hours.

-D. \(Current Month Only\) PEX then subtracts the actual hours you have already flown this month from the remaining hours.
+    4. \(Current Month Only\) PEX then subtracts the actual hours you have already flown this month from the remaining hours.
 E.g., 1176.47 minus 100 actual hours equals 1076.47 left to fly this month.

-E. PEX then calculates that you want zero hours on No-Fly Days.
+    5. PEX then calculates that you want zero hours on No-Fly Days.

-F. PEX then uses the number of hours entered through the Change Sorties/Hours dialog on Changed \(Locked\) Days and lessens the amount by the monthly expected attrition.
+    6. PEX then uses the number of hours entered through the Change Sorties/Hours dialog on Changed \(Locked\) Days and lessens the amount by the monthly expected attrition.

-G. PEX then divides the remaining hours \(e.g., 1076.47\) by the monthly ASD to determine the number of sorties that should be flown that month.
-E.g., 1076.47 hours and ASD of 1.5 equals 717.6
+    7. PEX then divides the remaining hours \(e.g., 1076.47\) by the monthly ASD to determine the number of sorties that should be flown that month.
+E.g., 1076.47 hours and ASD of 1.5 equals 717.6 sorties.

-sorties.

-H. PEX then distributes the remaining sorties equally among the remaining flying days in the month.
+    8. PEX then distributes the remaining sorties equally among the remaining flying days in the month.
 It then multiplies the sorties by the monthly ASD to determine how many hours should be flown each day.

 6. Plan Sorties/Hours in Detail.
 Now that PEX has calculated how many sorties/hours you should plan on any given day in your flying plan, you can specify in more detail how those sorties will be scheduled.
 Planning the sorties/hours to this level of detail is optional but many units find it helpful for coordination with Maintenance and outside organizations.
 To plan sorties/hours in detail, right-click on the desired date and select Plan Sorties.
 In the Planned Sorties dialog, right-click in the grid and select Add.
 Select a Flying Period from the list and enter a Start Time and End Time for that Flying Period.
 Select the Sortie Type and enter the Count.
 Modify the ASD, if required.
 Repeat, adding Flying Periods and Sorties until the Plan numbers equal \(or approximate\) the Calc numbers.

     TTP: Once you have a date completely planned, you can copy it to other dates by right-clicking on the date and selecting Copy Day.
 Then, select the days and/or dates you want to copy to and select Paste.

-7. Update Total Al ocated Hours.
+7. Update Total Allocated Hours.
 To add or subtract Total Allocated Hours while executing the Flying Hour Plan, in the Overview page left-click in the bottom row labeled Hours.
 A new dialog opens and Total Allocated Hours may be overwritten.
 Clicking off the line re-calculates the monthly Contract hours in that dialog.
 Clicking Save prompts you to re-calculate the Plan in the Calendar.

 8. Copy Accounts.
 If you have multiple accounts to manage that are very similar in terms of no-fly days, ASDs, attrition, etc., instead of starting from scratch, you can copy an existing account and then make modifications to the new account.
-Once copied, the only things not modifiable are the account Start 101

-Date, End Date, Local/Zulu, and Location.
+Once copied, the only things not modifiable are the account Start Date, End Date, Local/Zulu, and Location.
 To copy an account, select Flying Hours Tab, Overview page.
 Select the account, right-click and select Copy Account.
 Modify the Squadron, Period, BA, PEC, Name \(mandatory\), Version \(mandatory\), and MDS as desired.
 Click Save.
 Total hours can be modified by clicking on the Hours row in the Attrition/ASD gird after the account is copied.

 9. New Version of an Account.
 Using versions allows you to develop what if.. scenarios.
 For example, you might need to calculate the number of sorties required with different monthly ASDs.
 To make another version of an account, right-click on an account and select Create New Version.
 In the dialog, enter a designation \(e.g., B or C\) for this version.
 PEX will copy everything about the original account into the new version.
 From there, you can modify attrition, ASDs, budgeted hours, and/or planned sorties/hours.
 Only one version of an account is active at any time.
-Inactivating all versions of an account inactivates the overal account.
-When you are done tracking an account, inactivate it so it doesnt show on lists anymore.
+Inactivating all versions of an account inactivates the overall account.
+When you are done tracking an account, inactivate it so it doesn't show on lists anymore.

-A. To Set a Version to Active.
+    1. To Set a Version to Active.
 Go to Flying Hours tab > Overview click on the account to be set to active under the accounts header.
-When the ‘Monthly’ view appears check the ‘Active Version’

-checkbox in the upper left corner.
+When the ‘Monthly’ view appears check the ‘Active Version’ checkbox in the upper left corner.

-B. To Set a Version to Inactive.
+    2. To Set a Version to Inactive.
 Go to Flying Hours tab > Overview click on the active account \(shown in green\) to be set to inactive under the accounts header.
 When the ‘Monthly’ view appears uncheck the ‘Active Version’ checkbox in the upper left corner.

-C. Delete a Version.
+    3. Delete a Version.
 From the ‘Flying Hours’ tab right click and select the ‘Delete’ button.
-This wil not delete the overal account, only that version of it.
+This wil not delete the overall account, only that version of it.

-D. View an Inactivated Account.
+    4. View an Inactivated Account.
 From the ‘Flying Hours’ tab click on the funnel icon at the upper right corner of the display and checkmark ‘Show Inactive Accounts’ and continue the selection process as normal.

-E. Delete an Account.
+    5. Delete an Account.
 To completely delete an account al flying hour versions created for the account to be must be deleted.

         !!!
+Note
-Note Once sorties have been created and logged against a particular flying hour account and version it is impossible to delete it.
+            Once sorties have been created and logged against a particular flying hour account and version it is impossible to delete it.

 10. Single and Multi-Day Remarks.
 If desired, Single-Day Remark and Multi-Day Remarks can be set by right-clicking and selecting the appropriate command.
 These functions wil not work on dates in the past.
 Multi-Day Remarks are displayed on the Weekly view but not the Monthly.